 - Fun experiments you can do with yourself, friends, and clients.
 The experiments are designed to help you understand the post content better, in the same way you learned NLP — by doing.
 They’ll also strengthen your NLP skills.
 And when you report your results in the Comments, you will also advance NLP’s understanding of how people work, and help develop and test new NLP models and techniques.

-Much of the material I present here got developed in collaboration with my colleagues, including Jan (pronounced “yon”) Saeger, Michael Harris, Ron Nodvik, Steve Andreas, and others.
+Much of the material I present here got developed in collaboration with colleagues, including NLP experts Steve Andreas, Michael Harris, Duff McDuffee and Jan (pronounced “yon”) Saeger, hypnotist Ron Nodvik, and others.
 My articles on this blog presents my understanding of what got developed.
-The models and distinctions used by my colleagues may differ mine.
+The models and distinctions used by my colleagues may differ from mine.